Skip to Content

 With prices on the rise across the country, travelers are being forced to re-evaluate how they spend their travel budgets to stretch their money.
 Visitors to Las Vegas are no different.

-I figured it’d be helpful to keep and maintain, an updated list of cheap things to do in Las Vegas, both on Fremont Street and on the Strip.
+I figured it’d be helpful to keep and maintain, an updated list of cheap things to do in Las Vegas, both on Fremont Street and the Strip.

-NOTE: While this article focuses on cheap things to do in Vegas, everything summarized below does have a cost.
+NOTE: While the focus here is on affordable activities, everything below does have a cost.
 I’ve also constructed the most comprehensive list of Free Things To Do in Las Vegas on the internet (90+ ideas!).
-Ensure you check that out too!

 Let’s get on with it, shall we?